-- early involvement with LAC - use of consultant contract template approved by WSDOT; - management of scope of work; - management of ROW contracts; - management of and QA/QC deliverables (ROW plans, PFEs, relocation plans, administrative settlement justifications, recommendations/requests for payment, files, etc.); - review and approval of actions and decisions recommended by consultants; and - overall responsibility for decisions that are outside the purview of consultant functions.
+- Use of consultant contract template approved by Local Programs; - Management of scope of work; - · Management of ROW contracts; - Management of and QA/QC deliverables (ROW plans, PFEs, relocation plans, administrative settlement justifications, recommendations/requests for payment, files, etc.); - · Review and approval of actions and decisions recommended by consultants; and - Overall responsibility for decisions that are outside the purview of consultant functions.

-The following checklists are available as a tool for the agency to use in the oversight of the consultant's work product.
+The following checklists are available as a tool for the local agency to use in the oversight of the consultant's work product.